GH0ST3CH/ESP32-GPS-CC1101-nRF24-add-on-board/README.md

 # Signal Crypt

-### Independent E01/E07/GPS Carrier
+### Open-source nRF24/CC1101/GPS Passthrough PCB

-Signal Crypt v1.1 is a compact carrier PCB for mounting and connecting compatible Ebyte E01, Ebyte E07, and GPS modules.
+Signal Crypt v1.1 is a compact carrier PCB for mounting and connecting compatible Ebyte nRF24, CC1101, and GPS modules.

 Although designed with CYD-based wireless builds in mind, it is a general-purpose pass-through carrier that may be used in any project with matching module dimensions, voltage requirements, connections, and pin assignments.